 What is the Bursa periodic inspection service

 This work is a critical inspection process for factories, organized industrial zone facilities, warehouses, shopping centers, hospitals, schools, offices and production areas in terms of occupational safety, insurance, official audits and business continuity.
-For related context, see Bursa Fire Detection Periodic Inspection.
+For related context, see Bursa Transformer Periodic Inspection and Testing.

 What are periodic inspection and periodic examination

 Periodic inspection means checking installations and equipment used in workplaces at defined intervals through measurement, testing, visual examination and document review.
 Periodic examination is the broader term covering the full inspection and reporting process.
-For related context, see Bursa High Voltage Operation Responsibility Service.
+For related context, see Bursa Grounding Measurement and Report.

 On the electrical side, this scope includes electrical installations, power panels, grounding installations, lightning protection installations, transformers and MV switchgear, generators, UPS-battery systems and fire detection and warning systems.
-For related context, see Bursa Electrical Contracting Services.
+For related context, see Bursa Transformer Maintenance, Testing, Oil Analysis and Fault Repair.

 Legal basis and technical standards